Python collections module

 UserList, UserDict, and UserString

-These Data types are subclass of standard list
+These Data types are subclass of standard list, dict and str class

 respectively and act as wrapper around them.
 You can use them as base class for